An effective employee recognition program is key to employee retention and better bottom-line business results.

 19. PTO (Paid Time Off)

-In case you’re on the fence about whether to offer unlimited PTO, data indicates employees with this benefit take equal or fewer days off, so let them recharge without worry.
+Try starting by giving employees an extra paid day off or surprise early dismissals for their birthdays or excellent day-to-day performance.If you’re unsure whether to offer unlimited PTO, data indicates employees with this benefit take equal or fewer days off, so let them recharge without worry.

 20. Wellness Challenges